aptos-labs/aptos-core/aptos-move/framework/aptos-token-objects/doc/property_map.md

 # Module `0x4::property_map`

 <code>PropertyMap</code> provides generic metadata support for <code>AptosToken</code>.
-It is a specialization of
-<code>SimpleMap</code> that enforces strict typing with minimal storage use by using constant u64 to
-represent types and storing values in bcs format.
+It is a specialization of<br/> <code>SimpleMap</code> that enforces strict typing with minimal storage use by using constant u64 to<br/> represent types and storing values in bcs format.

 -  [Resource `PropertyMap`](#0x4_property_map_PropertyMap)